-Previous Work: In FY 2023, staff attended the following training opportunities:
+Previous Work: In FY 2024, staff attended the following training opportunities:

-- GDOT Intermodal BlackCat Grant Training - GDOT Transit Subrecipient Workshop - Attendance at GPA, GTA, AMPO, GAMPO, and APA conferences. - Staff participated in webinars on specialized topics such as public involvement, performance measures, freight, and other transportation topics.
+- GDOT Intermodal BlackCat Grant Training - GDOT Transit Subrecipient Workshop - Attendance at GPA, GTA, AMPO, GAMPO, and APA conferences. - Attended GIS training courses. - Attended webinars focused on new funding opportunities through IIJA/BIL. - Staff participated in webinars on specialized topics such as public involvement, performance measures, freight, and other transportation topics.

-FY 2024 Activities: This is a continuing activity in FY 2024 to provide education and training for MPO staff to enable the MPO to effectively carry out the transportation planning process.
+FY 2025 Activities: This is a continuing activity in FY 2025 to provide education and training for MPO staff to enable the MPO to effectively carry out the transportation planning process.

-- Attend GIS training courses to improve visualization techniques. - Participate in webinars on specialized topics such as performance measures and other transportation topics. - Attend webinars focused on new funding opportunities through IIJA/BIL. - Attend conferences and workshops including AMPO, GPA, GTA, APA, and GAMPO. - Attend GDOT and FHWA sponsored training opportunities when available. - Conduct staff led training for newly appointed committee members and new HAMPO staff members.
+- Participate in webinars on specialized topics such as performance measures and other transportation topics. - Attend conferences and workshops including AMPO, GPA, GTA, APA, and GAMPO. - Attend GDOT and FHWA sponsored training opportunities when available. - Conduct staff led training for newly appointed committee members and new HAMPO staff members.